kramit/AZ300-Notes/LODLab.md

 Azure pass for each student is built into the labs

-There are 2 kinds of labs for the course
+## There are 2 kinds of labs for the course when using LOD labs

 ### Microsoft provided labs